 Q. What is a Veterinary Technician?

 A. Veterinary technicians typically conduct clinical work in a private practice under the supervision of a licensed veterinarian.
-Veterinary technicians work under the supervision of the veterinarian and assist the veterinarian by performing laboratory test, nursing care, radiographs, dental prophylaxis, surgical preparation and anesthesia for the surgical patient.
-Veterinary technicians assisting small-animal practitioners usually care for small pets, such as cats and dogs, but can perform a variety of duties involving mice, rats, birds, pocket pets, exotic animals, horses, sheep, pigs, and cattle.
-Additional employment opportunities for veterinary technicians can be found in research facilities under the guidance of veterinarians or physicians.
+Veterinary technicians assist the veterinarian by performing laboratory test, nursing care, radiographs, dental prophylaxis, surgical preparation and anesthesia for the surgical patient.
+Veterinary technicians assisting small-animal practitioners usually care for small pets, such as cats and dogs, but may perform a variety of duties involving mice, rats, birds, pocket pets, exotic animals, horses, sheep, pigs, and cattle depending on their working environment.
+Additional employment opportunities for veterinary technicians can be found in research facilities under the guidance of veterinarians or physicians

 Q. When does the program start and what is the application deadline for the program?